 Dumbbell Goblet Squat

-The Dumbbell Goblet Squat is a free-weight squat where a single dumbbell is held close to the chest.
-This front-held position naturally guides the movement and makes it easier to control depth and posture compared to many other squat variations.
+The Dumbbell Goblet Squat is a squat variation where a single dumbbell is held close to the chest, naturally guiding your torso into an upright position.
+The front-loaded weight acts as a counterbalance, making it easier to achieve proper depth and maintain good posture throughout the movement.

 - Stand with your feet slightly wider than shoulder-width apart, toes pointing slightly outward, and hold a dumbbell vertically in front of your chest with both hands cupping the upper end.